A few days back I bumped into a column by Matt Taibbi that sounded promising:

 For those who understand what’s really going on, how the liberal mainstream establishment has rolled out one of the most outrageous campaigns of defamation and putschist disinformation in modern history against both Donald Trump and Vladimir Putin, indeed a case without parallel in the entire history of US media, this particular Taibbi piece does not make for enjoyable reading.
 It is disingenuous, at best.

-Above the frayCompounding Taibbi’s failure to call a spade a spade is his effort to keep his pristine skirts above the fray, a maneuver accomplished by that old liberaloid standby, the “curse on both your houses”.
+[dropcap]C[/dropcap]ompounding Taibbi’s failure to call a spade a spade is his effort to keep his pristine skirts above the fray, a maneuver accomplished by that old liberaloid standby, the “curse on both your houses”.
 The problem and inherent dishonesty with such curses is that they often do not lacerate with equanimity.
 One side —usually the weaker and more innocent side—is bound to emerge far more bloodied than the other, and this is precisely what happens in this case.
 For while castigating his fellows in the Western press for their lax standards, a lot of bla bla bla that professional disinformers will barely notice, Taibbi also manages to lend quite a bit of credibility to the lying side of the equation, which naturally can only add fuel to the Russian hacking story, already a raging, all consuming and dangerous fire.
+(BTW, it was an inside leak, not a hack.)
 Further, and for bad measure, judging by his venom against the Russian president, he has also cheerfully joined the Putin lynching mob.

 This from the Great Taibbi, the often implacable Dragon Slayer of rightwing excess and chicanery.
 The man who wrote brilliantly mordant stuff like this: